aquariumbio/aquarium/doc/Krill.md

   * s.properties - A hash of the form { key1: value1, ..., key8: value8 } where the nth key is named according to the s.sample_type.fieldnname (as a symbol, not a string).
 * **Item**: A physical item in the lab.
 It has an object type and may correspond to a sample, see the examples below.
 If **i** is an item, then the following methods are available:
   * i.id - the id of the item.
 Every item in the lab has such an id that can by used to find information about the item (see Finding Items and Samples).
-  * i.lcoation - a string describing where in the lab the item can be found.
+  * i.location - a string describing where in the lab the item can be found.
   * i.object_type - the object type associated with the item.
   * i.sample - the corresponding sample, if any.
 Some items correspond to samples and some do not.
 For example, an item whose object type is "1 L Bottle" does not correspond to a sample.
 An item whose object type is "Plasmid Stock" will have a corresponding sample, whose name might be something like "pLAB1".
   * i.datum - data associated with the item.
 It can be an arbitrary Ruby value, but is usually a hash.